tlinkowski/UniJ/README.md

 [`pl.tlinkowski.unij.bundle.jdk8`](subprojects/bundles/pl.tlinkowski.unij.bundle.jdk8),
 [`pl.tlinkowski.unij.bundle.guava_jdk8`](subprojects/bundles/pl.tlinkowski.unij.bundle.guava_jdk8), or
 [`pl.tlinkowski.unij.bundle.eclipse_jdk8`](subprojects/bundles/pl.tlinkowski.unij.bundle.eclipse_jdk8),
-and enjoy the JDK 11 API on JDK 8! (note that when using UniJ's Guava or Eclipse bundles, you must add your own runtime-only dependency on Guava or Eclipse Collections)
+and enjoy the JDK 11 API on JDK 8! (you may also need to add certain [external dependencies](#external-dependencies))

 In the future, if you want to switch to JDK 11, you'll either: